yacineb/rust_cheatsheet/README.md

 **Unsafe solutions**

-- `unsafe impl Send for T {}`: that needs enabling of unstable rust channel.
-You might have a scenario where it's ok to Send T event if it's !Send.
+- `unsafe impl Send for T {}`: You might have a scenario where it's ok to Send T event if it's !Send.
 You'll then need to check the implementation of T.

 ### Atomics and memory ordering

 - `compare_exchange` is fairly expensive operation, spinning on `compare_exchange` can lead to "owners bounce"
-- prefer ``compares_exchange_weak`if it's a condition in a loop (more efficient on ARM especially), that doesnot generate nested loop.
+- prefer `compares_exchange_weak` if it's a condition in a loop (more efficient on ARM especially), that doesnot generate nested loop.
 - `wait free` means no compare-and-swap loop, no spinning

 ## Performance optimization hints